OUR PRODUCTS AND PROGRAMS

 Individually scheduled classes for kids, teens and adults are offered to explore a specific topic and may meet once or multiple times, depending upon the instructor.
 Offerings change over the course of a year.

-Private Coaching Sessions are available for students ages 16–adult in Acting, Singing and/or Audition Preparation.
+Private Coaching Sessions are available for students ages 16–adult in acting, singing and/or audition preparation, and are taught by Human Race professionals.

-Annual contributors to The Human Race Theatre Company are considered members.
-Their tax-deductible support of the company shows their commitment to insuring that the company will continue into the future.
+The Human Race Theatre Company operates a yearly fund campaign to support its operation.
+Tax-deductible support of the company by our audience shows their commitment to insuring that the company will continue into the future.

 The Encore Society